 Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 The Netherlands is consistently recognized as having one of the best business climates by various international surveys.
-The 2019 World Economic Forum Global Competitiveness Index ranked the Netherlands as fourth among the world’s most competitive economies – Forbes ranked the Netherlands fourth on their 2019 Best Countries for Business list.
-Note that neither list was updated in 2020.
+The 2021 TMF Group Global Business Complexity Index ranked the Netherlands as one of the least complex countries to do business in – Forbes ranked the Netherlands fourth on their latest Best Countries for Business list.

-Top five reasons why U.S. companies should consider exporting to the Netherlands:
+Top five reasons U.S. companies should consider exporting to the Netherlands:

 - The ideal European starting point for new-to-export companies looking for their first European distributor.

 - An affluent, U.S.-friendly population with a high regard for U.S. products and the highest level of English-language fluency on the continent.

 - An innovative business community hungry for new, high-quality products.